Zekiye Sultan: Early life and education

 Zekiye Sultan was born on 12 January 1872 in the Dolmabahçe Palace.
 Her father was Abdul Hamid II, son of Abdulmejid I and Tirimüjgan Kadın.
 Her mother was Bedrifelek Kadın, daughter of Prince Mehmed Karzeg.
 She was the third child, and second daughter of her father and the second child of her mother.
-She had two brothers, Şehzade Mehmed Selim, two years elder than her, and Şehzade Ahmed Nuri, six years younger than her.
+She had two brothers, Şehzade Mehmed Selim, two years older than her, and Şehzade Ahmed Nuri, six years younger than her.
 She was one of Abdülhamid's favorite daughters, with Naime Sultan and Ayşe Sultan.

 After Abdul Hamid's accession to the throne on 31 August 1876, the imperial family remained in the Dolmabahçe Palace.
 In 1877, Zekiye and other members of the imperial family settled in the Yıldız Palace, after Abdul Hamid moved there on 7 April 1877.